the-events-calendar/event-tickets/readme.txt

 = [4.4.3] unreleased =

-* Fix - Avoid using TEC functions if TEC isn't activated [72499]
+* Fix - Avoid using TEC functions if TEC isn't activated (thanks for reporting @Liesbet) [72499]
 * Fix - Fixed bug where the ticket page link template filter on the_content was being executed on every post type regardless of whether the post type had tickets enabled (props to nichestudio on our forums) [70485]
-* Fix - Ensure the Confirm RSVP button is always visible when ticket stock is available [73539]
+* Fix - Ensure the Confirm RSVP button is always visible when ticket stock is available (thank you @Terry for the report in our forums) [73539]

 = [4.4.2] 2017-02-09 =